4N15H/CustomGAN/README.md

 * [Changelog](Changelog.md) : Daily updates on learning and implementing a GAN for images.
 * [Research](Research.md) : Notes on the theory and implementation choices of GAN's.
+* [References](References.md) : Academic papers and other sources used to make notes/application.